SHE LOVES HER GUNS

 Heather Cox Richardson and I couldn’t be more aligned in our desire to see the unique madness that is American gun violence come to an end, and fast, like yesterday, and by just about whatever means necessary.
 Still, everything this historian offers seems pretty far off from both the current reality and historical fact and so across several dimensions.
 Even as a gun-phobic Canadian from the West coast who has never voted as far right as Liberal, I find it very hard to see what she’s talking about.
 I don't get her newsletter, where I'm sure she offers more context and sources, but this interview felt more like a comforting tale directed at a highly accepting audience than anything comprehensive (or that could possibly be true.)

-To be clear, Star Wars begins amidst a galactic civil war, so nothing like America in the 1980s or 1880s; so, rather unlike the time of America's cowboys or those consuming this space opera and the NRA's propaganda.
+To be clear, Star Wars begins amidst a galactic civil war, so nothing like America in the 1980s or 1880s; and rather unlike the time of America's cowboys or those consuming this space opera and the NRA's propaganda.
 Within that context, Luke is brought into the story by a message from a central female protagonist (his sister, unbeknownst) seeking to save her people and restore peace to her world.
 Young Luke on his own is soft, bumbling, and essentially useless.
 Even to merely interpret the message he receives, Luke has to seek out a wise elder.
-And he only cultivates some basic understanding and skills through the laboured mentorship of a pair of monk-like elders who teach him patience, introspection, psychokinesis, and how to use a laser-sword in self-defence or to maintain the peace.
+And he only cultivates some basic understanding and skills through the laboured mentorship of a pair of monk-like elders who teach him patience, introspection, psychokinesis, and how to use a laser-sword - but only in self-defence or to maintain the peace.
 And all of this is accompanied by strong messaging that guns are uncivilized and that the hate in one's own heart is the real enemy.

-More than that, throughout the films Luke maintains a strong reliance on a large group of friends and associates of all stripes – really a maximally diverse alliance of anti-heroes from all corners of the galaxy – who've banded together to serve the greater purposes of re-instituting peace, justice, and order against the will of the antagonist and his army of mindless gun-toting white clones.
+More than that, throughout the films the protagonist maintains a strong reliance on a large group of friends and associates of all stripes – really a maximally diverse alliance of anti-heroes from all corners of the galaxy – who've banded together to serve the greater purposes of re-instituting peace, justice, and order against the will of the antagonist and his army of mindless gun-toting white clones.
 Importantly, the antagonist is family, the father, and nothing like the state.
 Also, given the professor's comments, it seems worth nothing that in this distant galaxy women don’t just lead their people as monarchs and elected officials but also participate in and head the military, along with rebellions against the psychotic all-male autocracy seeing to dominate every corner of the galaxy.
-(The professor missed where Luke, her cowboy armed with a lightsaber and magical powers, has his arm chopped off by his lone father in an unfamiliar setting while sister Leia, declothed and disarmed, kills the galaxy's most notorious gangster, who's also twenty times her size, with her bare hands and on his own flying fortress...)
+(The professor missed where Luke, her "cowboy" armed with a lightsaber and magical powers, has his arm chopped off by his lone father in an unfamiliar setting while sister Leia, declothed and disarmed, kills the galaxy's most notorious gangster, who's also twenty times her size, with her nothing more than her bare hands and within his own flying fortress...)
 By my own interpretation then, there isn't a film more counter to the professor/historian’s assessment than her own example of Star Wars.

 HAS SHE EVER WATCHED A MODERN WESTERN?